-- Resistance bands should be replaced regularly (and certainly within 2 years of production)
+- Resistance bands should be replaced regularly (and certainly within two years of production).

-- Resistance bands should NOT be aligned with face or eyes
+- Resistance bands should NOT be aligned with the face or eyes.

-The above information is rarely communicated to the purchaser or user, whether they are exercise facilities, professional, or ordinary athletes trying to engage in exercise.
+The above information is rarely communicated to the purchaser or user, whether they are exercise facilities, professionals or ordinary athletes trying to engage in exercise.

 A policy that facilities and professionals should adopt (which we have yet to encounter) is to:

-- Make sure that only bands with safety measures are purchased (such those with nylon sleeves, and/or those with nylon cords that limit their stretchable length)
+- Make sure that only bands with safety measures are purchased (such as those with nylon sleeves, and/or those with nylon cords that limit their stretchable length).